THE

 Having posted an open letter to the faculty declaring "Fascism

-of the Lincoln Battalion controversy, two swastikas decorate his cape.
+the height of the Lincoln Battalion controversy, two swastikas decorate

-and maroon of the ribbon are the school colors.
-The manger's mule
+The blue and maroon of the ribbon are the school colors.
+The manger's

-and ox, traditional attributes, stare at the newborn Ignorance, a
+mule and ox, traditional attributes, stare at the newborn Ignorance,